WebXR/WebGPU Binding Module - Level 1

 requiredFeatures: ['webgpu']

-Note: The webgpu feature may be passed to either requiredFeatures or optionalFeatures, but if passed to optionalFeatures the author must check enabledFeatures after the session is created and use either WebGPU or WebGL to render the session’s content depending on if webgpu is present.
+NOTE: The webgpu feature may be passed to either requiredFeatures or optionalFeatures.
+If passed to optionalFeatures, the author MUST check enabledFeatures after the session is created and use either WebGPU or WebGL to render the session’s content depending on whether webgpu is present.

 partial dictionary GPURequestAdapterOptions {